 Filled with tasty tart fruitiness (and hidden veggies) these vibrant Red Beet and Raspberry Waffles are a delightful breakfast and brunch idea.
 Bonus - you can sneak some extra fiber and nutrition into your (and your kiddos’) diet!

 These waffles are healthy, low-carb, and low in processed sugars.
 Not only is this recipe a vegan and gluten-free option for breakfast, the ingredients include fresh nutritious raspberries and red beets.
 This means that waffle time includes AMAZING antioxidants and Vitamin C!

 Fresh raspberries offer a sweet and tart flavor (You WILL crunch on raspberry seeds, and that’s okay!).
 You are eating yummy fruit and veggies for breakfast.
 Roasted beets with fresh raspberries blended with almond milk adds fabulous moisture to the gluten-free mix and provides the most STUNNING pink/red hue.
-Serve these waffles for a Valentine’s Day themed breakfast, Mother’s Day brunch, wedding shower, or baby shower.
-However, you don’t need a special reason to eat these waffles because the gorgeous color, delicious flavor, and incredible nutrients are perfect every day!
+Serve these waffles for a Valentine’s Day-themed breakfast, Easter or Mother’s Day brunch, or any Wedding or Baby Shower.
+However, you don’t need a special reason to eat these waffles because the gorgeous color, delicious flavor, and incredible nutrients are perfect every day.

 Top waffles with delicious vegan coconut cream topping, fresh berries, coconut shreds, maple syrup, almond butter, or applesauce.

 Beet Raspberry Waffles (Vegan & Gluten-Free) with Coconut Cream Topping Recipe